Church in Leavittsburg holds larger food drive than expected to help more in need

-LEAVITTSBURG, Ohio (WKBN) – A food giveaway in Trumbull County started earlier than scheduled — so many cars showed up that the line reached the road.
+LEAVITTSBURG, Ohio (WYTV) – A food giveaway in Trumbull County started earlier than scheduled — so many cars showed up that the line reached the road.

 Life Church in Leavittsburg originally expected about 350 cars to show up.
 However, Pastor Rodney Mullins said it appeared they’d be helping even more families.